amberrignell/FAC-week2-APIproject/README.md

     - Number of Covid-19 cases

 3. If the user inputs an invalid or inexistent postcode a pop-up message will be displayed "Couldn't find [inputted postcode]"
+4. If the user wishes to search another postcode they can click on the up button and the page with scroll back up to the search bar.

+## User Stories
+Core stories
+As a user, I want to:

+See an interesting mashup of different data ☑️
+Input information to change the displayed result ☑️ View the app on all of my devices ☑️
+Since your app will be unique you will need to create your own user stories for more specific features. ☑️

+- Stretch stories

+As an impatient user, I want to see some indication that data is loading ☑️ As a confused user, I want to be told when something goes wrong

+## Acceptance Criteria
+Query at least two APIs using fetch
+Dynamic content generated with JS
+A clearly defined user journey, documented in your readme A responsive, mobile-first design
+Ensure your app is accessible to as many different users as possible Try not to push API keys up to GitHub (since anyone can see them there)

 ## APIs used 📚